RECENT EXHIBITIONS

 September 21, 2024 - October 27, 2024

-Work by Susan Magnus is represented in museum and corporate collections, including the San Francisco Museum of Modern Art; the Fine Arts Museums of San Francisco; the University of California Berkeley Art Museum and Pacific Film Archive; the Oakland Museum of California; the Mills College Art Museum; the Microsoft Corporation; the Oracle Corporation; and the Bank of America Corporation.
-She is the recipient of a Regional Fellowship from the Western States Arts Federation and the National Endowment for the Arts; a Jack and Gertrude Murphy Fine Art Fellowship from the San Francisco Foundation; and a Visual Arts Purchase Award from the Gerbode Foundation.
-A former longtime resident of the San Francisco Bay Area, she now lives in Beacon, NY.
+Work by Susan Magnus is included in the permanent collections of the San Francisco Museum of Modern Art; the Achenbach Foundation for Graphic Arts at the Fine Arts Museums of San Francisco; the Berkeley Art Museum and Pacific Film Archive at the University of California; the Mills College Art Museum; and the Oakland Museum of California.
+She is the recipient of a Regional Fellowship for Visual Art from the Western States Arts Federation and the National Endowment for the Arts, as well as a Visual Arts Award from the Gerbode Foundation.
+She lives and works in Beacon, New York.

 This project is made possible, in part, through the Putnam Arts Council's Arts Link Grant Program with public funds provided from Putnam County.